NVIDIA/aistore/docs/getting_started.md

 * deploys (3 storage nodes, 3 gateways) cluster.

-The cluster than can be observed as follows:
+The cluster then can be observed as follows:

 ```console
 $ ais show cluster